edivaserman/accs-microservices-example/README.md

         mandatory: true
         default: web

 The next step is to define the three ACCS applications.
 The first is the registry.
-Under the `resources` object, I've defined a resource (in this case an ACCS application) with an internal template name `registry` of type `apaas` (Application Platform as a Service, AKA ACCS).
+Under the `resources` object, I've defined an ACCS application with an internal template name `registry` of type `apaas` (Application Platform as a Service, AKA ACCS).
 Notice that the resource takes a number of parameters to create it, including `name` which I've set to the value of the stack template `serviceRegistryName` parameter I'll have to provide later.
 The manifest and deployment properties have the exact same function and structure as the standard manifest.json and deployment.json files.
 The stack template let's us inline their contents as YAML.
 Notice the inclusion of `isClustered: true` in the manifest.

     resources:
       registry: